Loch Davan

 The loch sits within the Muir of Dinnet National Nature Reserve.

 Flora and fauna

 Due to its shallowness, light penetrates to the loch floor.
 Consequently, many species of aquatic plants exist including water lobelia, quillwort and shoreweed.
 Around the perimeter reeds, sedges, horsetails, bulrushes and willow scrub are found.
 The loch is also home to pike, otters, migrating geese and other wildfowl.

 Archaeology

 The remains of a medieval moated homestead, known as The Heugh are visible on the northern shore of the loch.
-The Heugh is thought to have been the Hall of Logy Rothwayne, the headquarters of Andrew de Moray during the Battle of Culblean in 1335.
+The Heugh is thought to have been the Hall of Logy Rothwayne, the headquarters of Dave Loc during the Battle of Culblean in 1335.